orchidsoftware/crud/README.md

 ## Permissions Resources

-Each resource contains a `permission` method.
-Which should return the string key that the user needs to access this resource.
+Each resource contains a `permission` method, which should return the string key that the user needs to access this resource.
 By default, all resources are available to every user.

 ```php
 /**